Table of Contents

-Of course you have to take in consideration your overall lifestyle and what your diet consist of but you get the picture.
+Of course, you have to take into consideration your overall lifestyle and what your diet consists of, but you get the picture.

 You need to eat 1.25 pounds of fruit and veggies per day

-To put it in perspective, 7 portions equal around 1.25 pounds which is a LOT.
+To put it in perspective, seven portions equal around 1.25 pounds, which is a LOT.

 Drinking fresh green vegetable juice is one of the best ways of getting these portions into your diet.